 Every year, thousands of young accounting and audit professionals apply to top MBA programs.
-Having a CPA or having been promoted multiple times after successful client engagements is not sufficient to secure a seat in a top program.
+However, having a CPA or having been promoted multiple times after successful client engagements is not sufficient to secure a seat in a top program.

-Here are 8 areas for assessment and potential repositioning as you prepare to apply to business school.
+Here are eight areas for assessment and potential repositioning as you prepare to apply to business school.

 Play to Your Strengths

 Not all MBA candidates live in spreadsheets.
 Right now, you are surrounded by colleagues who are remarkably similar to you in terms of their analytical and quantitative prowess.
 Therefore, your facility with numbers can be a real differentiator.
 You will have MBA classmates who will be fighting to have you on their teams.
 You will be a workhorse and do whatever it takes to get the job done.

 Highlight Teamwork Skills

 Audits aren’t done alone.
 Share how you have worked with others to accomplish goals.
 What role do you play on a team?
 Perhaps you are the one who dreams up silly games to play late at night during crunch time to keep spirits up.
 Alternatively, have you sat with a struggling junior to patiently re-explain the task they can’t seem to perform?

 If you have spent your entire career in one company, you likely have some blind spots that you can address during your MBA studies.
 Be clear about what you hope to learn and why it is important for your continued development as a professional.

 Don’t be afraid to share that you are not comfortable leading cross-functional teams or that you need to develop a better understanding of competitive analysis and corporate strategy.
 You are returning to school to learn.